onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

      * Output: modified action set or restrictions according to a policy that depends on tension band.
    * Preconditions:

-     * A reliable `ConsciousTensionIndex` implementation is available.
+     * A reliable implementation of `ConsciousTensionIndex` is available.
      * Policies are specified without reference to hidden TU fields.

 ### 8.2 Direct reuse targets